MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/windows-vista-and-later-display-driver-model-architecture.md

 * *gdi32.dll* is a user-mode library that a D3D runtime or a partner graphics client links against.
 A runtime or client calls a *gdi32* "thunk" that routes the call to the appropriate kernel-mode function in the DirectX kernel subsystem (*Dxgkrnl*).

 * [*Dxgkrnl.sys*](directx-graphics-kernel-subsystem.md) is the core component of the Windows operating system's kernel-mode graphics subsystem.
-It facilitates communication between the operating system, the UMD, and the kernel-mode display miniport driver (KMD). *Dxgkrnl* includes subcomponents such as the display port driver, the memory manager (*VidMm*), and the scheduler (*VidSch*).
+It facilitates communication between the operating system, the UMD, and the kernel-mode display miniport driver (KMD). *Dxgkrnl* includes subcomponents such as the display port driver, the memory manager (*VidMm*), and the scheduler (*VidSch*). *Dxgkrnl* consists of *dxgkrnl.sys*, *dxgmms1.sys* (handles WDDM versions before WDDM 2.0), and *dxgmms2.sys* (handles WDDM versions 2.0 and above).

 * Win32 GDI and *Win32k.sys* are legacy components that are still used by some applications.